Dr Tanya Linden

 - BA1225 Hawthorn campus

 Tanya received her PhD in Information Systems at the University of Melbourne.
 She has a diverse educational background with qualifications and expertise that cover information systems, enterprise systems, web design, and teaching and learning in higher education.
-Her research interests are in blended learning, educational technology, multimedia development practices and knowledge management with special interests in pattern mining.
+Tanya has been collaborating with publishing companies (McGraw Hill Education, Pearson Education, John Wiley and Sons), reviewing textbooks in programming and information systems, and contributing end of chapter case studies.
+Her research interests are in blended learning, educational technology, multimedia development practices, enterprise systems and knowledge management with special interests in pattern mining.
 She is well-published in all these areas and regularly presents her work throughout North America, Europe and Australasia.
 Her publication "Scrum-Based Learning Environment: Fostering Self-Regulated Learning" in the Journal of Information Systems Education received Best Paper Award 2018.

 PhD candidate and honours supervision

 Higher degrees by research